 Something there is that doesn’t love a wall, That wants it down!

 The peculiar thing is that I didn’t really want to be the kind of character that I worked at so diligently perfecting.
 As long as the outside looked the way society deemed necessary without disapproval from my mother, I worked frantically at creating a persona that I did not, myself, find amiable.
-This was not who I wanted, nor intended, to be: a cheerful, bubbly girl whom everyone liked but no one knew.
+This was not who I wanted, nor intended, to be: a cheerful, bubbly girl whom everyone liked, but no one, including me, knew.
 I became a girl who liked what her friends liked, whose feelings and thoughts were dictated by her peers.
 I became the girl who people could take advantage of, and did, quite frequently.
 I didn’t altogether mind, at first.
 For this was the price to pay for having friends, for having acceptance, for having love.
 As long as I did what people expected, I was accepted.
 Or so I thought.
 When I was with my friends, being that cheerful, bubbly version of peppiness and positivity, I felt happy.
 At least that’s what I told myself.
 I was acclimated to conditional affection; I endured that each day at home.
 Being this girl was even better with my friends because they never yelled or screamed.
 They never called me a stupid, f*%#ing b*#ch nor told me that they wished I had never been f*%#ing born like my mother and step-father did almost daily.

 In the beginning, as early as five years old, I created imaginary friends and played with those.
 I had elaborate fantasies that I played out with my baby dolls, paper dolls, and Barbie dolls.
 I’d rather play with these toys alone instead of with other children.
 But as I grew older, the scenarios were more detailed and involved.
 I was always the main character in the daydreams, as were imaginary and real people.
 I cared for the characters and vise versa.

-In high school, my best friend and I wrote letters to each other (pre-internet and cell phones) with elaborate musings of our lives with our favorite rock band members.
+In high school, my best friend and I wrote letters to each other (pre-internet and pre-cell phones) with elaborate musings of our lives with our favorite rock band members.
 Our letters portrayed us as well-loved and revered by all the other characters.
 We wrote pages and pages of manuscript.
 I relished her letters to me and read them again and again.
 I never told her that the fantasy scenarios were extended by me as I lay in bed at night trying to go to sleep, as I sit in class, in church, or even at home just listening to music.
 I jumped into the screen at the movies.
 I leap onto each page of a book I read.
 The escape knew no bounds.
 I often wondered if the same thing happened in her life.
 We never talked about it.
 I didn’t have “real” conversations with people outside my wall; my head was spinning with excitement, adventure, or drama that no one else was privy to.
-I could say and do things in my head stories that no one could judge in a negative light.
+I could say and do things in my fantasy stories that no one could judge in a negative light.
 In my real life, I only said the things that were necessary.
 The daydreams were always playing in the background during my waking hours.

 Once when I was a small child, my mother and step-father were arguing, both had been drinking.
 He decided he was going to leave her, so she grabbed the keys to his car.
 The name calling started, and he raised his hand to strike her.
 That’s when we knew to scramble to our rooms.
 We could hear the yelling, knocking, breaking noises as he beat her.
 We listened intently for the footsteps that sometimes came to our rooms for my step-father to relinquish this anger upon us.
 When that happened, when we first heard the footsteps louder and louder moving in our direction, I can remember my heart pounding, my face feeling flush, as a panic attack ensued.